Beyond Discounts: The Strategy And Tactics of Pricing Fashion

 Everyday Low-Price Strategy (EDLP)

 Everyday low-price strategy (EDLP) is different from penetration pricing.
 The everyday low-price strategy is based on cheap rates and their consistency, not promotions and sales.
-True EDLP retailers, such as Walmart, Costco or Target, almost never offer discounts because they already beaten the industry prices.
+True EDLP retailers, such as Walmart, Costco, or Target, almost never offer discounts because they have already beaten the industry prices.

-Your ability to offer everyday low-prices assumes low COGS and robust supply chains to back it up.
-The strategy can be successful in categories where demand is fairly stable and where promotions aren’t effective such necessities like groceries, household supplies, and gasoline.
+Your ability to offer everyday low prices assumes low COGS and robust supply chains to back it up.
+The strategy can be successful in categories where demand is fairly stable and where promotions aren’t effective such as necessities like groceries, household supplies, and gasoline.
 If the market price of staples changes drastically, you can still expect a similar steady stream of people buying them.
-Everyday low-price brand typically sells established products in saturated categories with many competitors and many similar substitutes.
-EDLP brands are usually large and enjoy market reputation that allow them to compensate for the loss in profit margins with large volumes.
+The everyday low-price brand typically sells established products in saturated categories with many competitors and many similar substitutes.
+EDLP brands are usually large and enjoy the market reputation that allows them to compensate for the loss in profit margins with large volumes.

-The main issue with EDLP is that it puts an explicit limit to your business opportunities and your marketing.
+The main issue with EDLP is that it puts an explicit limit on your business opportunities and your marketing.
 Sure, you can save on your marketing expenses simply because you don’t need to run promotions or advertise but you can’t benefit from them either.
-In addition, choosing every day low prices limits your potential audience to that of price sensitive consumers, while in many segments price sensitivity has been steadily falling across many fashion, accessories, and home goods categories.
+In addition, choosing everyday low prices limits your potential audience to that of price-sensitive consumers, while in many segments price sensitivity has been steadily falling across many fashion, accessories, and home goods categories.